clarahohohoho/bert-qa/README.md

 ## Introduction

-A Question and Answer bot that is able to answer questions based on a provided set of text.
+A Question Answering application that is able to answer questions based on a provided set of text.
 The trained BERT model is adopted from Huggingface's repository of models, where a large BERT model was trained on the popular question answering dataset SQuAd 2.0.
-I have also developed a simple user interface (UI) with PyQt5 to access the QnA tool.
+I have also developed a simple user interface (UI) with PyQt5 to access the Question Answering tool.

 ## Screenshot of Application